nystagmus/yamoh/README.md

 ## Features

 - **Asset Mode**: works with assets in the specified asset directory (`poster.jpg`, `Season01.jpg`, etc.) compatible with [Kometa](https://github.com/Kometa-Team/Kometa)
+- **Manage Kometa Label**: can optionally manage the Kometa `Overlay` label, removing it when changes to the asset are made.
+This forces Kometa to refresh the Plex poster on its next run.
 - **Collections**: supports all collection types (Movies, TV Shows, Seasons, Episodes), can process multiple collections, and can reorder Plex collections in either ascending or descending depending on expiration date
 - **Heirarchy**: can optionally apply overlays to children items (e.g. a tv show, its seasons, and its episodes)
 - **Customization**: specify text, color, size, shape, and position of overlay